jamiw1/jamiw1/README.md

-- 👋 Hi, I’m 1024ping
+- hey i'm 1024ping / jamiw

-- 👀 I’m interested in game development
+- i am currently learning JavaScript/TypeScript
-- 🌱 I’m currently learning Lua, and C#
+- i currently know Lua, with most of my experience in Roblox Studio
-- 💞️ I’m open for commission, depending if I'm busy or not
+- i have slight experience in Godot

-- 📫 How to reach me: @1024ping (discord)
+- if you have any inquiries, feel free to reach out with my public email or on discord `@1024ping`